Ten of Pentacles

 I got distracted.
 The quest for wealth and this giant empty castle became my only goal.
 I forgot those sand cranes.
 I forgot the sunset.

-Now I sit here at the twilight of my life looking at the sand cranes flying before the sunset over an ocean alone.
+Now I sit here, at the twilight of my life, looking at the sand cranes flying before the sunset over an ocean, alone.
 I would smash this castle and give away all my wealth to live my life again in a different way.